About Woods Memorial Branch Library

 - Large Meeting Room

 - The large meeting room has chairs, tables, and a whiteboard plus a projection screen.
 A lectern and a TV with VCR are available upon request when the room is booked.
+It is equipped with Induction Loop Technology to transmit sounds directly to a hearing aid's built-in wireless T-coil receiver.
 Capacity: 75.

 - Study Rooms